A nonlocal logistic equation with nonlinear advection term: Introduction and Main Results

 by supposing different conditions for $K$, see for example, Allegretto and Nistri \cite{Allegretto-Nistri}, Alves, Delgado, Souto and Suárez \cite{Alves-Delgado-Souto-Suarez}, Chen and Shi \cite{Chen-Shi}, Corrêa, Delgado and Suárez \cite{Correa-Delgado-Suarez}, Coville \cite{Coville}, de Lima and Souto \cite{RM}, Leman, Méléard and Mirrahimi \cite{Leman-Meleard-Mirrahimi}, and Sun, Shi and Wang \cite{Sun-Shi-Wang} and other references.

+In addition to these equations, there are other equations and system that can model the behavior of specific or general species, for example Delgado, Duarte and Suárez in \cite{DDS} present a system arising from the amoeba-bacteria population dynamics; Cintra, Morales-Rodrigo and Suárez in \cite{CMS} studied the existence and non-existence of coexistence states for a cross-diffusion system arising from a prey–predator model with a predator satiation term, and an other good reference is \cite{U}, where Umezu presents a logistic equation with nonlinear boundary condition arises from coastal fishery harvesting.

-On the other hand, reaction–advection–diffusion equations have also been widely used to model phenomena in population dynamics.
+On the other hand, reaction-advection-diffusion equations can also be used to model phenomena in population dynamics.
 In this models it is considered the local rate of reproduction per individual (reaction term) and the spatial movement of the species which is random (diffusive) and directive (advective), see for example \cite{CantrellCosner} and \cite{Cosner}.